 In 2018, the Impact Monadnock-led team was among five collaboratives across the state to be selected for a multi-year, federally funded award that will help the group to implement the Pyramid Model in our community.
 This model is a professional development system that assists early childhood programs in supporting the social and emotional development of all youing children, including those with challenging behavior.
 The Pyramid Model practices are considered positive behavior intervention methods and are designed for teachers, caregivers and other professionals who work with young children and their families.
 The project is backed by the special education departments of both the U.S. Department of Education and the New Hampshire Department of Education.

-The Leadership Team has selected Keene Day Care Center and The Children's Learning Center at Cheshire Medical Center/Dartmouth Hitchcock (CMC/DH) as its first implementation sites and will continue to identify additional potential impelmentation sites.
+The Leadership Team has selected Keene Day Care Center (KDCC), The Children's Learning Center (TCLC) at Cheshire Medical Center/Dartmouth Hitchcock (CMC/DH), and the Child Development Center (CDC) at Keene State College (KSC) as its first implementation sites and will continue to identify additional potential impelmentation sites and develop supports so that all interested programs are able to utilize the Pyramid Model.
 Over the course of the project, the team will develop plans to support infrastructure development, data collection and analysis and the sustainability of Pyramid Model practices.